 “I’m so happy this group exists.
 Now I can bitch about Wiccans to other people aside from my friends when I’m drunk.”

-It’s like a train wreck, y’all.
-I can’t look away from that Facebook group I wrote about in my last post.
+The group is currently listed as “public,” meaning that one can read through the posts without having to actively participate, and it’s like a train wreck, y’all.
+I can’t look away from it.
 The first line of this entry comes from that group, and the person who posted it later started a thread entitled, “What irks you most about Wicca?”
 It garnered more than 400 withering responses, all of them pretty much what you’d expect from young, predominantly white people who’ve been given blanket permission to hate something: Wiccans are weak, heteronormative posers who are hobbled by stupid rules, and they can’t curse, and they’re also tyrannical monsters who steal everything, and they’re probably all going to hell for their sick, sexual obsessions, so there.

 If it sounds like I’m not taking them seriously, it’s because I’m not.
 Mostly.
 I mean, they’re mainly just sheltered twenty-somethings who haven’t experienced Paganism outside of the Internet, but they’re also indulging in depthless gestures of support while scapegoating a demographic deemed “lesser than.”
 They haven’t done the work (what Phil Hine calls “deconditioning,” and what Paul Huson describes as “unbinding”) to liberate themselves from the perverted Protestant ethics ingrained in our society, so they need an appropriate Devil on whom to place blame, thus absolving themselves from personal responsibility.
 And that is decidedly not okay.